BEST GASTOWN RESTAURANTS | Vancouver’s oldest neighbourhood is a coveted foodie destination

 VANCOUVER FOODIE TOURS

 If you’re ready to kick back and get eating, join us on the Gastronomic Gastown Tour.
 We put over 300 hours into designing our flagship Foodie Tour and it’s Gastown’s one-and-only Canadian Signature Experience.
-In addition to eating and drinking at four very-Gastown restaurants, you’ll also explore historic buildings and learn about the complex evolution of the area.
+In addition to eating and drinking at three very-Gastown restaurants, you’ll also explore historic buildings and learn about the complex evolution of the area.
 This is Vancouver’s #1 Rated Tour on TripAdvisor and one of Forbes’ Top 9 Food Tours in the World!

 BAKERY | If you are on the hunt for baked goods, Purebread needs to be on your radar.
 With ridiculously delicious bread and desserts, this Whistler-born bakery has truly mastered both the sweet and the savoury.
 Just passing Purebread and smelling the freshly baked pastries wafting through the air is enough to be hooked.
 Once inside, you’ll notice their long counter piled high with brownies, cookies, scones, and nearly every delicious treat imaginable.